 The Mint Bar had one of the longest histories of a gay bar in the Milwaukee area.
-Opening in 1949 on State Street in downtown, 20 years before Stonewall, the bar was an early beacon for gay men in Milwaukee.
+Opened by Christ Mares on New Year's Day, 1949 on State Street in downtown Milwaukee, 20 years before Stonewall, the bar was an early beacon for gay men in Milwaukee.
 In 1971, when the GPU News began publishing its monthly GPU News, the bar immediately began advertising, calling itself a "male bar".

 'The Mint' was a small, cozy bar, with only a few barstools and tables, but its size gave it a distinctive charm and unpretentious character that was larger than life.
 New Year’s Eve, especially, was always a big night out at the Mint.

 The story of the Mint Bar is closely linked with Angelo Aiello (widely known as 'Angel').
 Angelo is first listed in City Directory as a bartender there in 1958, and first listed as owner in 1960.
 He continued to own and manage the bar until his death in 1978, when his wife Bettie Aiello took over.

 (There has been some confusion about the opening year, since Angelo apparently considered the Bar's anniversary based on when he bought the business.
 For example, the May 16-29, 1985 'In Step' magazine advised in the Calendar for May 18 and 19: "Mint- celebrating 25 years of glitter and glamor at the Mint".
 However we consider the bar as having opened in 1949 since the bar was early on a mecca for gay men.
 A major website contributor, 'Bunny', has also mentioned several times how the bar celebrated its anniversary on New Year's Eve every year.
 It was definitely a gay bar in the 1950s, based on his and many others' testimonials and photos.)